Demilade01/Demilade01/README.md

 Fullstack Developer
 -------------------

 I build interfaces that don’t just work—they vibe.
-As a frontend dev with backend chops, I’ve shipped fullstack apps, debugged weird bugs at 2AM, and still care deeply about button hover states.
+As a fullstack dev with backend chops, I’ve shipped fullstack apps, debugged weird bugs at 2AM, and still care deeply about button hover states.
 Code, design, repeat.

 ### Skills